Freedom is a pursuit

 Honesty and Truthfulness

-In order to embrace the other four principles one must possess both honesty — the quality of being honest or sincere — and truthfulness — the fact of being realistic or true to life.
+In order to maintain Deviation as a positive pursuit one must possess both honesty — the quality of being honest or sincere — and truthfulness — the fact of being realistic or true to life.
 Deviants must be able to accurately acknowledge both the positives and negatives internal to systems, forms of governance, or individual merits and actions — yours and others.
-It is the ability to honestly and truthfully assess our ourselves, our place in the world, and the current conditions in the world, in order to then act accordingly and spontaneously.
+It is the ability to honestly and truthfully assess ourselves, our place in the world, and the current conditions in the world, in order to then act accordingly and spontaneously.
 Honesty and truthfulness are also necessary for conducting productive critiques — stating the negatives with the aim of promoting the evolutionary process of going through not against.
 Honesty, as the first quality of this principle, intentionally separates the universal demands of truth from the situational demands of being honest about one’s own truth.
-Honesty is therefore secondary to the requirement to stay true to higher values than those being enforced by law or social custom.
+Honesty is therefore secondary to the requirement to stay true to higher values than those enforced by law or social custom.

-Deviants must accept responsibility for any repercussions to arise from taking up the Deviant’s Struggle.
-Precisely because deviants live by a higher ethic — and they express that higher ethic through Deviation — all deviants must be willing to pay the price of going against laws, rules, or conventions as defined by lower conceptions of right and wrong, or acceptable and unacceptable.
+Deviants must accept responsibility for any repercussions that arise from their own actions.
+Precisely because deviants live by a higher ethic — and they express that higher ethic through Deviation — all deviants must be willing to pay the price of going against laws, rules, or conventions, particularly those defined by lower conceptions of right and wrong or acceptable and unacceptable.